-If your guinea pig is kept inside, you have to make sure that the cage is not situated close to windows, radiators, any heat sources.
-If you have decided to place your guinea pig outside, put the cage away from direct sunlight and find the place that is not windy.
+If your guinea pig is kept inside, you must ensure that the cage is not situated close to windows, radiators, or any heat sources.
+Also, if you have decided to place your guinea pig outside, put the cage away from direct sunlight and find a place that is not windy.

 The place where you have decided to put your guinea pig’s cage has to be safe and as quiet as possible.
-These tiny creatures can easily be stressed out by any types of noise.
+Any type of noise can easily stress out these tiny creatures.

 Temperatures around 62°F to 68°F (17 to 20 degrees Celsius) are considered to be ideal for guinea pigs.
 However, temperatures a little higher or lower than these are tolerable.
 If it is below 15 degrees, the poor guinea pig can get chilled.

-It is recommended to place the pet indoors, once the temperature outside starts to fall below 59°F. High temperatures can also be dangerous.
+It is recommended to place the pet indoors once the temperature outside starts to fall below 59°F. High temperatures can also be dangerous.
 Guinea pigs can’t sweat.
-That means that temperatures above around 78 degrees can easily cause heatstroke.
+That means that temperatures above around 78 degrees Fahrenheit can easily cause heatstroke.

-Of course, it is always better to keep your guinea pig inside, once the temperature falls below 59°F (15 degrees Celsius).
+Keeping your guinea pig inside is always better once the temperature falls below 59°F (15 degrees Celsius).
 But there can be situations when it is simply impossible to move your pet indoors.

 If there is such a possibility, place the cage in a shed or another building.
-In such a way, you will be making sure that no wind or rain will affect the poor guinea pig.
+In such a way, you will ensure that no wind or rain will affect the poor guinea pig.

-As we have already mentioned above, the cage of your guinea pig has to be put in a place that is not windy.
+As we have already mentioned above, your guinea pig’s cage has to be put in a not windy place.
 It can be behind your house, for example.
 Low temperatures are not that dangerous when the air is still.

 Do not put your pet on the ground.
 It doesn’t matter whether the cage is on grass or concrete.
 There has to be something between the ground and the guinea pig.
 Just hay is not enough.
-So think about placing another carpet or blanket on the floor of the cage.
+So think about placing another carpet or blanket on the cage floor.

 The guinea pig’s water supply is the thing that would need the most of your attention.
-It goes without saying, that animals need a constant supply of fresh and clean water.
-But during the winter months, water can freeze, and that can become a big problem.
+Animals need a constant supply of fresh and clean water.
+But during the winter months, water can freeze, which can become a big problem.

 Make sure to check on the bowl or bottle at least a couple of times during the day.
 Add fresh water every time the old supply freezes.
 There are various bottle covers that you can buy to ensure that the liquid does not freeze.

-Step 7 – Daily Remove Anything Wet from the Cage
+7. Remove Anything Wet From the Cage Daily

-Anything wet inside the cage can potentially be dangerous for the guinea pig’s health.
-Especially, during the colder months.
-You have to try to clean the wet place as fast as you can.
+Anything wet inside the cage can potentially be dangerous for the guinea pig’s health, especially during the colder months.
+You have to try to clean the damp place as fast as you can.
 Otherwise, the area can attract dangerous insects.

 Moreover, if your guinea pig becomes wet as well, it can catch a cold.
 And the overall area can become dangerous after it freezes.

 There are such things as snuggle pads.
 Guinea pigs love them.
-You can place the pad into a microwave for a few seconds to make it warm.
-Then put the snuggle pad into the cage, it will help keep your guinea pig warm.
+You can place the heating pad into a microwave for a few seconds to make it warm.
+Then put the snuggle pad into the cage; it will help keep your guinea pig warm.

 - Safe and soothing warmth